mascarenhas/alien/doc/alien.md

 numbers, as they are replaced by the preprocessor before even the C compiler has a chance to see them.
 This means that all these constants are on header files.
-This also includes things such as the layout and size of strucutres the library depends on.
+This also includes things such as the layout and size of structures the library depends on.
 All this information can change from version to version of the library, or from platform to platform.